 This sweet potato casserole with rum and candied pecans goes down in the annals of my kitchen adventures as a happy accident.

-Many years ago, when Candy Crush was still the craze, I excitedly tossed a few pounds of sweet potatoes in the oven with the intention of turning them into twice-baked sweet potatoes but I got distracted along the way.
-I logged on to Facebook while waiting for my favorite tubers to roast and by the time I remembered to check, they were too soft to hold shape for the twice baked recipe I had in mind.
-If you’ve ever played that silly game, you understand why I lose the sense of time.
-Addicting, right?
+Many years ago when Candy Crush was still the craze, I excitedly tossed a few pounds of sweet potatoes in the oven with the intention of turning them into twice-baked sweet potatoes but I got distracted along the way.
+I logged in to Facebook while waiting for my favorite tubers to roast and by the time I remembered to check, they were too soft to hold shape for the twice baked recipe I had in mind.
+If you’ve ever played that silly game, you understand.

-Bake in a 350 F oven for about 30 to 35 minutes or until browned and heated through.
+- Bake in a 350 F oven for about 30 to 35 minutes or until lightly browned and heated through.

 First published November 16, 2013.